Basic and Fun Facts About The David!

 How much does he weigh?

-The sling on his left shoulder and tree trunk behind his right leg were covered with gold leaf?
-Being outdoors in Piazza della Signoria in the elements for over 400 years washed the gold leaf away :(.
+The sling on his left shoulder and the tree trunk behind his right leg were once covered with gold leaf?
+Being outdoors in the elements in Piazza della Signoria for over 400 years washed the gold leaf away :(.

 What is the meaning of the statue?

-Many statues before Michelangelo’s that portray this story always show David AFTER he has defeated the giant, with the head by his feet.
-Michelangelo decided to go against the current and portray his David BEFORE the battle.
-You can see in his face the concentration of him thinking how he’s going to do it, the rock hidden inside his right palm, the slingshot seemingly at rest on his shoulder and him waiting for the right moment pretending to be at ease.
-He could only defeat the giant if he caught him by surprise – and he did!
+Many statues before Michelangelo’s that portray this story always show David AFTER he has defeated the giant, with Goliath’s severed head by his feet.
+Michelangelo decided to go against that current trend and portray his David BEFORE the battle with the giant.
+You can see in his face the concentration of him thinking on how he’s going to defeat Goliath, the rock he has yet to put into his slingshot hidden inside his right palm, the slingshot seemingly at rest on his shoulder and him just waiting for the right moment, pretending to be at ease.
+He could only defeat the giant if he caught him by surprise!

 Are there copies of David?

 Yes!
-The most famous are in Florence itself, outdoors.
-The first, in Piazza della Signoria, is a copy in the exact spot where the original used to be for over 400 years and the second one is in Piazzale Michelangelo overlooking Florence.
-This second one is also made out of bronze instead of marble.
+The most famous are in Florence but outdoors.
+The first is in Piazza della Signoria, a copy placed in the exact spot where the original stood for over 400 years and the second one is in Piazzale Michelangelo overlooking Florence.
+This second one is made out of bronze and not marble.

 Was he supposed to be in Piazza della Signoria from the start?

-No, he actually was supposed to be on Florence’s cathedral (the Duomo), way up high on the side of the church where he would have seemed much smaller if we saw him from below.
-But as soon as the David was finished, everyone knew it could not go in that spot way up because it was a masterpiece to be enjoyed.
-A committee was put together to decide where it should go and thankfully it went in Piazza della Signoria where it could be admired up close.
+No, he actually was supposed to be on Florence’s cathedral, on the Duomo’s side, way up high where he would have seemed much smaller if we saw him from below.
+But as soon as the David was unveiled, everyone knew it could not go in that spot because it was a masterpiece to be seen.
+A committee was put together to decide where it should go and, thankfully, it went in Piazza della Signoria where it could be admired up close.

 Want to know more?